 whose tropical rain forests harbor 13 different primate species, including chimpanzees, black-and white colobus, red tailed and blue monkeys, and

 the rare l’Hoest’s monkey.
-After a morning of chimpanzee tracking, take a short walk in the Bigodi
+Take a short walk in the

-resident primatologist joins us for a special talk.
+Later, a resident primatologist joins us for a special

 Kyaninga Lodge (B,L,D daily)